Randomness and Differentiability: Introduction

 \vsp \n ($*$) \ a real $z\in [0,1]$ satisfies the randomness notion $\LLR$

 each function in the class is differentiable at $z$.

 \vsp

-\n For instance, $z$ is computably random $\LLR$ each computable nondecreasing function is differentiable at $z$, and $z$ is Martin-L\"of random $\LLR$ each computable function of bounded variation is differentiable at $z$.
-The second result was proved by Demuth \cite{Demuth:75}, who used constructive language; we will reprove it here in the usual language using the first result relative to an oracle set.
+\n For instance, $z$ is computably random $\LLR$ each computable nondecreasing function is differentiable at $z$.
+Furthermore, $z$ is Martin-L\"of random $\LLR$ each computable function of bounded variation is differentiable at $z$.
+The second result was proved by Demuth \cite{Demuth:75}, who used constructive language; we will reprove it here in the usual language, using the first result relativized to an oracle set.